FedorIvanov37/sv-terminal/README.md

 * At the moment SvTerminal doesn't support byte-fields
 * Logfile rotation included in the build.
 SvTerminal stores 10 logfiles by 10M each
 * SvTerminal is always free of charge, no way to sell it
-* Comments, advice, and review of the code are highly appreciated
+* Any feedback will be highly appreciated.
+The author is always open to comments, advice, code review, suggestions, etc. Feel free to ask any questions directly

 ## Author